zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 message tags are defined in the test case ([DNSSEC05]) and the scenarios are defined below.

-The test scenarios are structured as stated in the [test zone README file].
+The test scenarios are structured as stated in the [test scenario README file].

 ## Test zone names